KartiniVijian/KartiniVijian/README.md

 - **Korean Language & Literature**
   University of Seoul, South Korea | 2019
-  - Projects: Work with a team on frontend to update their exsisting website to the latest user interface.
+  - Projects: Collaborated on a team to modernize an existing website, updating its frontend to a new user interface

 ---